seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Have they been merry! which their keepers call
 A lightning before death: O, how may I
 Call this a lightning?
 O my love! my wife!
-Death, that hath suck’d the honey of thy breath,
+Death, that hath suck'd the honey of thy breath,
 Hath had no power yet upon thy beauty:
-Thou art not conquer’d; beauty’s ensign yet
+Thou art not conquer'd; beauty's ensign yet
 Is crimson in thy lips and in thy cheeks,
-And death’s pale flag is not advanced there.
+And death's pale flag is not advanced there.
 Tybalt, liest thou there in thy bloody sheet?
 O, what more favour can I do to thee,
 Than with that hand that cut thy youth in twain